grover/homebridge-ranger/README.md

 **This plugin is in early development.
 While it has already been used in several situations, expect it to fail.
 Contributions are welcome to improve it.**

-It's not yet available for download.
-Please stay tuned.

 ## Documentation

 Please read the documentation in its entirety as this plugin is a bit more complex than your usual Homebridge plugin.